LordMathis/CUDANet/README.md

 <tensor_name>,<tensor_size>,<tensor_offset>
 ```

 To load weights call `load_weights` function on Model object.

-To export weights from pytorch you can use the `export_model_weights` function from `tools/utils.py`  script
+To export weights from pytorch you can use the `export_model_weights` function from `tools/utils.py`  script.
+Currently only float32 weights are supported